Finder makes money from featured partners, but editorial opinions are our own.

 Bottom line

-Pawn loans can be a quick way to get extra cash, but because high interest rates make them relatively expensive, you may want to consider other options first.
+Pawn loans can be a quick way to get extra cash, even if you have bad credit.
+But because high interest rates make them relatively expensive, you may want to consider other options first.
 Before settling for a pawn shop, do your research and find a reputable and trustworthy shop.

 Also, before you sell something at a pawn shop, make sure you are ready to part with your valuables.
 Even if you are only putting your items up as collateral, you should be aware that if you default on your repayments, your treasured possessions may be gone forever.